Caimito/caimito.github.com/en/blog/_posts/2024-09-15-warum-developer-advocate.md

 <p>{{ page.date | date: "%d.%m.%Y" }}, <em>By Stephan Schwab</em></p>

 <a href="/en/contact-sns.html"><img src="https://gravatar.com/avatar/663d11426b0a187ddac59f8c17ce61b4?s=120&d=robohash&r=x" class="avatar" /></a>
 In-house software development is complex and expensive.
 Even if you can utilize employees with relatively low salaries, the overall costs are still very high.
-For example, a small team of just 5 people with relatively modest salary expectations can cost around $400,000 per year.
+For example, in Europe a small team of just 5 people with relatively modest salary expectations can cost around $400,000 per year.
+In North America that number would be significantly higher.
+Depending on location it might be something like $1.5 million annually.

 When demand increases and you need to expand the team, you’ll likely look for agencies or freelance IT specialists.
 At the lower end, they may charge a rate of around $90 per hour.
 With the agency's commission, this rate often rises to about $110 per hour.
 If used over an entire year, this can add $200,000 or more to your costs, depending on the extent of the engagement.